Air Padre Picks up Shinn Air Padre is now offering the new Shinn Boards for 2013

 Watch severe weather as it develops and pertains to south Texas and the Gulf of Mexico.

-Learn about El Niño/ La Niña - Severe weather patterns that move through the oceans during select years and how it affects the wind.
+Learn about El Niño/ La Niña - Severe weather patterns that move through the oceans during select years and how they affect the wind.